liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 ### Creating the oversharing baseline report

 > [!IMPORTANT]
 > Currently, SharePoint admins can generate the report via PowerShell only.
-The first report for the tenant can take up to 5 days.
+The first report for the tenant can take up to five days.

 > [!NOTE]
 > This report can only be run once a month.